rcannood/incgraph/README.md

 [![Build Status](https://travis-ci.org/rcannood/incgraph.png?branch=master)](https://travis-ci.org/rcannood/incgraph)

-IncGraph incrementally calculates the differences in orbit counts when performing single edge modifications in a network.
+incgraph incrementally calculates the differences in orbit counts when performing single edge modifications in a network.
 For evolving networks, calculating the differences in orbit counts is much more performant than recalculating all orbit counts from scratch for each time point.

 Install
 -------

-IncGraph currently needs to be installed using devtools.
+incgraph currently needs to be installed using devtools.
 When building for Windows, the correct version of Rtools also needs to be installed.

 ``` r
 devtools::install_github("rcannood/incgraph")